ids-s1-19/website/content/home/syllabus.md

 ### R tutorials

-These weeklky R tutorials are designed to help with your learning.
+These weekly R tutorials are designed to help with your learning.
 They are optional, and not graded.
 You can complete them individually, online.

 ## Grading